PAH analysis – overview of EU regulations and testing requirements

 Published January 27, 2023

 Polyaromatic hydrocarbons (PAH) are harmful pollutants that may end up in the body through certain foods, skin exposure, and air containing cigarette smoke, exhaust gases, or asphalt fumes.
 EU legislation defines maximum permissible PAH concentrations for several types of products and materials.
-At Measurlabs, we offer the required laboratory testing to ensure compliance with these limits.
+Measurlabs offers the required laboratory testing to demonstrate that products are compliant with these limits.

 What are polyaromatic hydrocarbons?